NextGenIntelligence/trust-coin/README.md

 # trust-coin
 Cryptocurrency without a ledger.

-*Consensus through independtly verified and recorded histories*
+*Consensus through independtly verified and recorded histories.
+We can trust time.*

-*We can trust time*

 trust-coin is a protocol for writing cryptographically signed messages that allows holders of public/private key pairs to issue, exchange, and accept virtual tokens as currencies.